manasa7958/Projects/ps1a/Readme-ps1.md

 ## Description
-This
+The purpose of this project is to procude psedo-random bits by simulating a linear feedback shift register (LFSR).
+The project has been split into parts a and b, the first part requires us to create different tests that are implemented by the Boost.Test.
+In the second part of the project we need to define necessary functions like the generate and step functions.
+Our code is then tested to ensure that the appropriate results are obtained (in this project we use tap positions at 13, 12, and 10).

 ### Features
-I had to brainstorm what kinf of tests I want to implement, I made an InvalidInput test, EdgeCase Test, LFSROutput test, and modified the GeneratInstr test.
+I had to brainstorm what kind of tests I want to implement, I made an InvalidInput test, EdgeCase Test, LFSROutput test, and modified the GeneratInstr test.

 #### Part a
 I made an InvalidInput test, EdgeCase Test, LFSROutput test, and modified the GeneratInstr test.